kvellian/sql_vs_functions/README.md

 This project aims to populate databases and retrieve information in various methods using this Twitter data and compare their performances.

-1. Populating databases with 110,000 tweets and 550,000 tweets and comparing runtime.
+Part 1.
+Populating databases with 110,000 tweets and 550,000 tweets and comparing runtime.
-2. Retrieving information using SQL vs. Functions: 5 Iterations vs. 20 Iterations and comparing runtime.
+Part 2.
+Retrieving information using SQL vs. Functions: 5 Iterations vs. 20 Iterations and comparing runtime.

 ## Part 1: Creating Databases using SQL